AlanJMac/Coursera_GettingAndCleaningData/README.md

 ### Project Contents
 This project consists of the following files:
  - README.md - this file describing the project
- - CodeBook.txt - code book file describing the variables in the data produced by running this code
+ - code_book.md - code book file describing the variables in the data produced by running this code
  - run_analysis.R - the file containing the R script

 ### Purpose